Nevis Island Administration satisfied with pace of construction for Alexandra Hospital Expansion Project

 NIA CHARLESTOWN NEVIS (October 04, 2018) — The Nevis Island Administration is pleased with the pace of construction on the $19million expansion project at the Alexandra Hospital.

 Hon.
 Hazel Brandy-Williams, Junior Minister with responsibility for Health, in a report at the sitting of the Nevis Island Assembly on October 04, 2018, said that the multi-million dollar extension project with two contractors is going according to plan.
+Construction on this level needs to be done thoroughly as well as consistently monitored.
+Using resources such as Civil Construction Contractors and construction assessors will help the projects be completed in an efficient manner.

 “I want to report to the general public that so far we are satisfied with the work that has been done and based on the report given by the construction manager Mr. Billy Claxton, we are indeed comfortable that the work is going according to plan and it is right on target,” she said.